Enforcement Policy

 Report nuisance

 The municipality has a hotline for complaints about, for example, dog nuisance or residential nuisance.
-You can make your report via the public space form.
-You can also call during office hours to the phone number 040 289 38 93.
+You can make a report via BuitenBeter.
+You can also call the phone number 040 289 38 93 during office hours.

 Learn more

 Do you have a question or want more information about the enforcement policy?
-If so, please contact Joep Strijbos of the Enforcement Cluster.
+If so, please contact team Livability & Safety.